ColasDroin/DA_IPAC_2024/README.md

 This repository contains the code and results for the article *Status of beam-beam studies for the high-luminosity LHC* by C. Droin & al., published in the proceedings of the [2024 International Particle Accelerator Conference](https://ipac24.org/).

+## Studies done for the article

+All the studies in the `studies/scripts` folder are the ones that were used to produce the results of the article.
+The corresponding results (without the scans themselves) are in the `studies/scans` folder, available as parquet files.
+The `studies/analysis` folder contains the scripts with all the plots (and more) used to produce the figures of the article.

+Plots cited (but not present) in the paper include:

+- bunch-by-bunch scan for the end of levelling optic: `studies/analysis/plots/bbb_end_of_levelling.pdf`
+- tune scan with beam 2 for the end of levelling optic: `studies/analysis/plots/output_tune_scan_end_of_levelling_B2_base_collider.pdf`
+- tune scan at the start of collapse with round optic and negative octupoles: `studies/analysis/plots/output_tune_scan_start_of_collapse_round_base_collider.pdf`
+- tune scan at the start of collapse with flat optic and negative octupoles: `studies/analysis/plots/output_tune_scan_start_of_collapse_flat_base_collider.pdf`
+- tune scan at the start of collapse with round optic and positive octupoles: `studies/analysis/plots/output_tune_scan_start_of_collapse_round_pos_oct_base_collider.pdf`
+- tune scan at the start of collapse with flat optic and positive octupoles: `studies/analysis/plots/output_tune_scan_start_of_collapse_flat_pos_oct_base_collider.pdf`
+- octupole scan at the end of levelling: `studies/analysis/plots/output_oct_scan_end_of_levelling_base_collider.pdf`

+Other relevant plots (not cited in the paper) include:

+- tune scan at the end of collapse with round optic and positive octupoles: `studies/analysis/plots/output_tune_scan_end_of_collapse_round_pos_oct_base_collider.pdf`
+- tune scan at the end of collapse with flat optic and positive octupoles: `studies/analysis/plots/output_tune_scan_end_of_collapse_flat_pos_oct_base_collider.pdf`

+If you want to explore the postprocessing yourself, you can find the raw output of the `studies/scans` folder at the following link: <https://cernbox.cern.ch/s/lIggrkFOPf4oSlB>

 ## Code structure

 All the code is based on a refactoring of the [Xsuite example_DA_study boilerplate](https://github.com/xsuite/example_DA_study).
 The corresponding README should contain all the necessary information to understand the code structure.
 However, for reproducibility purposes, the present study is embedded with Poetry.
 A minimal tutorial to get started with the code is provided below.